 Let’s say you’ve chosen a plan that includes SSL certification or installed a certificate on your site.
-Then you open up Google Chrome and try to visit a page on your site and, instead of loading, get an “ERR_SSL_PROTOCOL_ERROR” message.
+Then you open up Google Chrome and try to visit a page on your site and, instead of the page loading, you get an “ERR_SSL_PROTOCOL_ERROR” message.
 What gives?

 What is an SSL certificate error?

 An SSL certificate error occurs when a web browser can’t verify the SSL certificate installed on a site.
 Rather than connect you, your browser will display an error message, warning you that the site may be insecure.

 This message will look different depending on two factors.
 The first is the browser you’re using.
 The previous screenshot shows an error message on Google Chrome.
 The screenshot below is a message you’ll see on Internet Explorer.

 The second factor is the type of SSL Certificate error occurring.
 Let’s take a look at these different types below.

 There are several different types of SSL certificate errors that might occur on your site.
 Let’s take a look at the most common ones.

 This error indicates that the SSL certificate is signed or approved by a company that the browser does not trust.
 That means either the company, known as the certificate authority (CA), is not on the browser’s built-in list of trusted certificate providers or that the certificate was issued by the server itself.
 Certificates issued by the server are often referred to as self-signed certificates.

 This error indicates that the domain name in the SSL certificate doesn't match the URL that was typed into the browser.
 This message can be caused by something as simple as “www.”
 Say the certificate is registered for www.yoursite.com and you type in https://yoursite.com.
 Then you’ll get an SSL certificate name error.